 There are inadequate or non-existent safe cycle lanes, partly because there is no room for them. eg: Barnes High Street is being re-organised without a cycle lane, due to lack of space.
 A continuous child-safe cycle track will be required from the Brewery to Mortlake Station and to Barnes.

-The route from Hammersmith and onwards to Heathrow is very likely to be extremely congested, causing hardship to public
+The route from Hammersmith and onwards to Heathrow is very likely to be extremely congested, causing hardship to public lane and heavily used road.

 Hammersmith Bridge is closed for the foreseeable future aggravating matters enormously.